Now Available: Prescription Labeling for the Blind Event Recording

 deena.speights-napata@maryland.gov

-Pharmacy Jurisprudence Exam Update
+Pharmacy Jurisprudence Exam: The Maryland Specific Module Update

-If the UMPJE is selected, pharmacistβ licensure applicants will also be required to take a Maryland-specific module similar in design to a CE program consisting of recorded materials and a competency assessment.
+If the UMPJE is selected, pharmacist licensure applicants will also be required to take a Maryland-specific module similar in design to a CE program consisting of recorded materials and a competency assessment.

 Pharmacy News & Views